dhavisiregar/dhavisiregar/README.md

 - 👋 Hi, I’m @dhavisiregar
-- 👀 I’m interested in Front-End Development, Back-End Development
+- 👀 I’m interested in Front-End Development and Back-End Development
 - 🌱 I’m currently learning Full-Stack Web Development
 - 💞️ I’m looking to collaborate on innovative web development projects and open-source contributions.
 - 📫 How to reach me: You can reach me via email at sultanmuhammaddhavi@gmail.com or connect with me on LinkedIn.